robertotejero/NMR-Structure-Calculation-using-CYANA-and-ASDP/README.md

 #### Input files
 There are two kinds of input files, the files directly received from NMR analysis, e.g., peak list files and the files that you generate to execute the program, e.g., script files.
 With CYANA, the last two files belongs to the second kind.
 The remains belongs to the first kind.
 1. NOESY peak lists
+ASDP can accept 3D and 4D NOESY peak lists.
+To know their format, here are exact peak lists for L22 protein: [15N-edited NOESY](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/cnoeabs.peaks) and [13C-edited NOESY](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/cnoeabs.peaks).
+2. Dihedral Angle Restraints
+In CYANA, dihedral angle constraints are specified in a .aco file.
+For example, the FOUND module derives dihedral angle constraints based on local NOE data.
+Programs such as TALOS provide backbone phi and psi torsion angle constraints based on chemical shifts.
+In our structure determination pipeline we often make use of TALOS-derived backbone torsion angle constraints in our calculations.
+Here is the exact [ACO Angle restraint file](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/talosn.aco) for L22 protein.
+3. Residue Dipolar Coupling restraints
+In CYANA, residue dipolar coupling constraints are specified in a .rdc file.
+Here is the exact [RDC restraint file](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/911.rdc).
+4. Chemical Shift Lists
+In CYANA, chemical shift list files are specified in .prot file.
+Here is the exact [PROT file](https://github.com/Nucleus2014/NMR-Structure-Calculation-using-CYANA-and-ASDP/blob/master/Input/noec.prot).
+One case is that you have file in BMRB format, then you need to convert it into PROT format.